enchanted-l/Wi-Fi-Localization/README.md

 Submitted on 2025/2/28

 **2015**
-**SpotFi: Decimeter Level Localization Using WiFi**,SpotFi: Decimeter Level Localization Using WiFi
+**SpotFi: Decimeter Level Localization Using WiFi**,SpotFi: Decimeter Level Localization Using WiFi.